Infrastructure, Energy & MaterialsMay 7, 2024

 Using virtual twins, companies have the power to leverage technology to ensure every aspect of the procurement, transportation and building processes are as green as the materials they’re using.
 Technological solutions that empower and enhance sustainable practices can be the building block of the construction lifecycle.
 Cement can be created more sustainably, concrete can be procured from responsible, eco-friendly producers and buildings can be designed and constructed with energy efficiency in mind.

 The road to sustainable concrete is paved with trial and error, with innovation and advancement, and with a growing commitment to introducing eco-friendly practices at every step of the lifecycle.
-Companies can enact change slowly and effectively by embracing technological solutions to pressing problems like the carbon emissions from the cement production process.
+Companies can enact sustainable changes slowly and effectively by embracing technological solutions to pressing problems like the carbon emissions from the cement production process.
 Considering how much of a large and profitable industry construction is, it’s possible that even small shifts in methods and means can have a massive impact.

 Stay up to date